seductivegeese/new-grad-guide/CA-DMV.md

 The driving test is probably the most complicated part of the process.
 Your first obstacle would be to [obtain an appointment](https://www.dmv.ca.gov/wasapp/foa/findDriveTest.do) with the DMV.
 They are farily overbooked with the behind-the-wheel tests and you can expect to wait weeks for an available time slot for your test.

 Try to book for a slot earlier in the day, because once again, the appointment time does not mean you will be doing your test at the time.
 If there's a backlog of drivers in front of you, you might be asked to wait, and potentially have to come back another time if you cannot start your test before 4:30 PM.
+The DMV is also not open on Sundays, so you will likely have to take your test sometime in the weekday, unless if you are lucky enough to score a Saturday test slot.

 Once you have your appointment booked, you need to consider some logistical hurdles.
-Since you are
+Since you are _technically_ a driver with a learner's license, you are supposed to drive to the DMV for your test with an adult driver with the California license, even if you have a foreign driver's license.
+The enforcement of this rule is *very* inconsistent.
+The author of this guide has called the DMV for advice, and was informed that you can just drive yourself as a Canadian driver, however, the clerks at the DMV have rejected people for not bringing an extra driver.
+So, it's better to play it safe and bring a friend or coworker for your test.

+You will also be required to bring a vehicle to do the test with.
+It can be your car, a friend's car (but they have to come with you), a rental car, or acquiring a car through a driving school/service like YoGov.
+If you choose to bring you or a friend's car, you will need to bring the car registration and insurance documentation.

+You can rent a car for the test, but you need to rent through a car rental company that allows their cars to be used for tests.
+You will need the car rental clerk but you will need to ask them to provide you with a letter explicitly allowing the car to be used for a test, and opt-in for all insurance packages.
+I've had success renting through Hertz for my test.
+You will have to show your rental agreement, proof of insurance (your rental agreement should have this), and the letter when you visit the DMV.

+On the day of your test, you will need to show up (slightly) early to the DMV.
+You will need to first get your papers verified by a clerk, who will then give you instructions for the next steps.
+You will then drive your car to the test area and wait for a examiner to get in your car.

+The driving test is fairly easy, and involves some maneuvers like switching lanes, making some turns at intersections and stop signs, and backing up your car.
+There are no highway or parallel parking components to the test.
+You should expect to be driving for about 15 to 20 minutes for the test from the start to the end.

+Once you have finished the test, you will be given a temporary paper license and your actual license will come in the mail!
+The expiration date on the license will be set to the same time your visa is set to expire.